kaelig/generator-shopify-react-app/README.md

 npm start
 ```

+Once the development server has started go to [https://localhost:5001/login](https://localhost:5001/login to login)

 # Copyright
-This project (except for Uptown CSS) is copyright 2017 Rich Buggy & [Growing eCommerce Pty Ltd](http://www.growingecommerce.com).
+This project copyright 2017 Rich Buggy & [Growing eCommerce Pty Ltd](http://www.growingecommerce.com).
 See the LICENCE file for information about using and distributing this project.